lcausing/grade_tracker/README.md

 git checkout <branch-name> # switch to a branch git checkout -b <new-branch-name> origin/<existing-remote-branch> # create and switch to a new branch from an existing remote branch git push --set-upstream origin <branch-name> # point your local branch to a remote branch

+MySQL test commands:
+cd mysql
+docker compose down -v
+docker compose up -d --build

+appuser should have enough privileges to create or modify databases and tables.
+Test inserting a student
+docker exec -it mysql-db mysql -uappuser -papppass -D grade_tracker -e "INSERT INTO students (name, email, grade) VALUES ('Test Student', 'Test@example.com', 93.7);" docker exec -it mysql-db mysql -uappuser -papppass -D grade_tracker -e "SELECT * FROM students;"

+Once we start to connect this to the backend, we will need to update the connection string in .env file